mikependon/RepoDB/Docs/_build/html/_sources/pages/trace.rst.txt

 - **Statement**: the actual query statement used in the execution.
 - **ExecutionTime**: a `System.Timespan` object that holds the time length of actual execution.

-CancellableTraceLog Interface
+CancellableTraceLog Entry
 ------------------------------

-This interface and deriving objects are used by the `RepoDb.Trace` object as a method argument at the `Before` operations.
-It inherits the `RepoDb.Trace` interface.
+This object is a deriving object from the `TraceLog` object, the only different is that, this object is being extended to support the cancellation of the executing operation.
+It is located at `RepoDb` namespace.

 Below are the properties of `CancellableTraceLog` object.